akseiya/qa-works-exercise/README.md

 While in initial stages of solving the challenge I followed the WDIO docs, I discovered at some point that getting a shell and X Server in Windows 10 is not as trivial as to just do it while downloading Ubuntu image for VirtualBox is not exactly an option on a mobile connection.
-This, while I left their installation scripts in the directory, they are not currently used, just PhantomJS which gets set up by `npm i` for its WDIO adapter.
+Thus, while I left their installation scripts in the directory, they are not currently used, just PhantomJS which gets set up by `npm i` for its WDIO adapter.